-As a responsible bushcrafter, it is important to be aware of current UK knife law and to make sure that you are in compliance with it.
+As a responsible bushcrafter, it is important to be aware of current UK knife law and to make sure that you’re in compliance with it.

-The guidance we provide here is given in good faith and to the best of our knowledge is correct, but we are not lawyers, so take the time to do your own research.
+The guidance we provide here about UK knife law is given in good faith and to the best of our knowledge is correct, but we’re not lawyers, so take the time to do your own research into current UK knife law.
 A good starting point would be here.
+You can also find more useful information here.

 Where we use the term ‘knife’ below, you should also be thinking ‘axe’ and ‘saw’.

-There are some types of knives that are banned from sale within the UK under the Restriction of Offensive Weapons Act 1959.
+There are some types of knives that are banned from sale under UK knife law.
+It’s covered by the Restriction of Offensive Weapons Act 1959.
 However, if you owned one before it came into force, you can keep it, but you can’t take it outside of your own property.
 These are:

 - Switchblades (where the blade springs from the front),